Tokenize Anything via Prompting: Experiments

 \subsection{Ablation Study}

-\paragraph{Semantic prediction.} Ablation studies on pretext tasks for pre-training are presented in \cref{tab:featdist,tab:maskcap}, where $\mathcal{L}_{\text{seg}}$, $\mathcal{L}_{\text{feat}}$ and $\mathcal{L}_{\text{concept}}$ represent pre-training with segmentation, feature prediction, and concept prediction, respectively.
-As observed in \cref{tab:maskcap}, caption metrics are remarkably low when pre-trained with `Mask' alone (Model A).
-When combined with semantic prediction (Model B/C), either feature or concept prediction, the caption performance sees a significant improvement.
-Despite showing semantic awareness, feature prediction is inferior to concept prediction in both classification and region-level captioning tasks.
-These findings indicate that an orthogonal space (\eg. concept space) is crucial for acquiring CLIP priors.
-We conjecture that concept prediction has efficiently facilitated the model's learning of negative text embeddings (i.e., $T_{C}$) from CLIP.
+\paragraph{\textbf{Pre-training loss.}} Ablation studies on pre-training loss are presented in \cref{tab:featdist,tab:maskcap}, where $\mathcal{L}_{\text{seg}}$, $\mathcal{L}_{\text{feat}}$ and $\mathcal{L}_{\text{concept}}$ represent pre-training with segmentation, feature prediction and concept prediction respectively (Sec.~\ref{sec:token}).
+As observed in \cref{tab:maskcap}, caption metrics are remarkably low when pre-trained with $\mathcal{L}_{\text{seg}}$ alone (Model A).
+When combined with semantic prediction (Model B/C), caption performance sees a significant improvement.
+Despite showing semantic awareness, feature prediction is inferior to concept prediction in both classification and captioning tasks.
+These findings indicate that a concept space is crucial for acquiring CLIP priors.
+We conjecture that this space has efficiently facilitated the model's learning of negative text embeddings (i.e., $T_{C}$) from CLIP.
 In addition, the segmentation results presented in \cref{tab:maskcap} indicate that pre-training with additional semantic prediction neither enhances nor compromises the mask AP on COCO and LVIS.
 This observation also suggests that the SAM-wise architecture could incorporate more task supervision beyond the segmentation mask.

-\paragraph{Semantic tokenization.} To assess the effectiveness of semantic tokens, we conduct four experiments.
-Firstly, we pre-train our model using the approach listed in `Pre-train' column.
+\paragraph{\textbf{Semantic token.}} To assess the effectiveness of semantic tokens, we conduct four experiments.
+Firstly, we pre-train our model using the loss listed in the `Pre-train' column.
 Subsequently, we fine-tune the text decoder using the items outlined in `TextPrompt', generated from the frozen pre-trained model.
-Model A serves as our baseline, pre-trained with only `Mask'.
+Model A serves as our baseline, pre-trained with only $\mathcal{L}_{\text{seg}}$.
 Here, mask tokens are directly used for region-level captioning task, akin to using the original SAM's output to train the text decoder.
 Model D is our default model, jointly optimized with promptable segmentation and concept prediction.
 Semantic tokens are used to prompt the text decoder.
-As demonstrated in \cref{tab:maskcap}, semantic tokens consistently outperform mask tokens in captioning task, while achieving comparable AP in segmentation task.
-Eventually, semantic tokenization via concept prediction proves to be the most effective.
-This suggests that semantic tokenization significantly unlocks the potential of foundation model, facilitating more perception tasks.
+As demonstrated in \cref{tab:maskcap}, semantic tokens consistently outperform mask tokens in the captioning task while achieving comparable AP in the segmentation task.
+Eventually, the semantic token proves to be the most effective.
+This suggests that semantic tokenization significantly unlocks the potential of the foundation model, facilitating more perception tasks.